 Introduction to the School

 The School of Law at LJMU offers a range of opportunities for students to play an active part in an evolving, dynamic, and engaging postgraduate culture.
-Housed within the Faculty of Arts Professional and Social Studies, one of the largest and most diverse faculties within the LJMU structure, the School has built a 50 year reputation for providing professional, practitioner, and work-related learning opportunities for undergraduate and postgraduate students alike.
+Housed within the Faculty of Arts, Professional and Social Studies, one of the largest and most diverse faculties within the LJMU structure, the School has built a reputation over 50 years for providing professional, practitioner, and work-related learning opportunities for undergraduate and postgraduate students alike.

 The School offers a range of post graduate programmes: